weishiuchang/writeups/onprem-istio/README.md

 EOF
 ```

-I have been reliably [told](https://istio.io/docs/tasks/traffic-management/ingress/secure-ingress-sds/#configure-a-mutual-tls-ingress-gateway) that the cacert Secret must end in `-cacert`.
+I have been reliably [told](https://istio.io/docs/tasks/traffic-management/ingress/secure-ingress-sds/#configure-a-mutual-tls-ingress-gateway) that the CA Secret name must end in `-cacert`.
 Fair enough.
 Now let's modify our helloworld VirtualService to be accessible from our new TLS Gateway:

 ```bash
 # kubectl apply -f - <<EOF